Scoofszlo/Tikorgzo/README.md

     uvx playwright install
     ```

-7. To download a single TikTok video, simply run this:
+7. For Linux users, Playwright might display a message containing `sudo playwright install-deps`.
+Follow the instructions, but replace the command with:

     ```console
+    uvx playwright install-deps
+    ```

+8. To download a TikTok video, run the following command (replace the number with your actual video ID or link):

+    ```console
     tikorgzo -l 7123456789109876543
     ```

-8. Wait for the program to do it's thing.
+9. Wait for the program to do it's thing.
 The downloaded video should appear in your Downloads folder.

 ## Usage

 ### Downloading a video

-To download a TikTok video, simply add put the video ID, or the video link:
+To download a TikTok video, simply put the video ID, or the video link:

 ```console
 tikorgzo -l 7123456789109876543